Gustave Le Bon: Youth

 Charles-Marie Gustave Le Bon was born in Nogent-le-Rotrou, Centre-Val de Loire on 7 May 1841 to a family of Breton ancestry.
 At the time of Le Bon's birth, his mother, Annette Josephine Eugénic Tétiot Desmarlinais, was twenty-six and his father, Jean-Marie Charles Le Bon, was forty-one and a provincial functionary of the French government.
 Le Bon was a direct descendant of Jean-Odet Carnot, whose grandfather, Jean Carnot, had a brother, Denys, from whom the fifth president of the French Third Republic, Marie François Sadi Carnot, was directly descended.

 When Le Bon was eight years old, his father obtained a new post in French government and the family, including Gustave's younger brother Georges, left Nogent-le-Rotrou never to return.
 Nonetheless, the town was proud that Gustave Le Bon was born there and later named a street after him.
 Little else is known of Le Bon's childhood, except for his attendance at a lycée in Tours, where he was an unexceptional student.

 In 1860, he began medicinal studies at the University of Paris.
 He completed his internship at Hôtel-Dieu de Paris, and received his doctorate in 1866.
 From that time on, he referred to himself as "Doctor" though he never formally worked as a physician.
 During his university years, Le Bon wrote articles on a range of medical topics, the first of which related to the maladies that plagued those who lived in swamp-like conditions.
-He published several other about loa loa filariasis and asphyxia before releasing his first full-length book in 1866, La mort apparente et inhumations prématurées.
+He published several other about loa loa filariasis and asphyxia before releasing his first full-length book in 1866, De la mort apparente et des inhumations prématurées.
 This work dealt with the definition of death, preceding 20th-century legal debates on the issue.